 Virtual reality is faking up of the environment around you and making you realize that the fake environment is the actual reality where you are sitting/standing right now.

-For virtual reality, two human senses are used sound and sight.
-These two senses actually help you to realize that you are in an environment which actually doesn’t exist in reality!
-To learn more about Virtual Reality you can go through the video:
+For virtual reality, two human senses come into play – sound and sight.
+These two senses help you to realize that you are in an environment which doesn’t exist in reality!
+To learn more about Virtual Reality, you can go through the video:

-The best example for VR is The Talos Principle VR game which is one of the top games in 2018 having perplexing environments crammed with modern technology.
+The best example for VR is The Talos Principle VR game which is one of the top games in 2018 having demanding environments crammed with modern technology.

-In this game, you are an intelligent robot who is tasked with navigating mazes and obstacles through this artificial environment.
+In this game, you are an intelligent robot who has to navigate mazes and obstacles through this artificial environment.

-This is called advancement in technology or future perspective for researchers in the field of science.
-AR and VR are not only the talk of the town for their invigorating technologies but also making headlines for their applications in other fields particularly in digital marketing.
+Inference: This is called advancement in technology or future perspective for researchers in the field of science.
+AR and VR are not only the talk of the town for their invigorating techniques but also making headlines for their applications in other areas particularly in digital marketing.

 Role of AR and VR in Marketing:

 As per Digi-Capital, the VR industry got real in 2016 to the jingle of $1 billion.
-It is expected that by 2020, the industry will reach $30 billion.
+By 2020, the industry will reach $30 billion.
 AR, on the other hand, is projected to reach $90 billion by the same year.

 Due to the popularity of applying AR and VR technologies in marketing, The face of the two marketing strategies viz., inbound and outbound.